Casal2/CASAL2/docs/source/writing_your_first_model.md

 # Writing Your First Model
 Below, we will cover writing your first complete model in Casal2.
-We will be writing a "Two Sex" model where the population has two defined sexes (male and female), some basic processes.
+We will be writing a "Two Sex" model.
+The population has two defined sexes (male and female) and the model has some basic processes for recruitment/breeding, ageing and mortality/death.

 By the end of this process, you will have a model that can do a basic execution using Casal2.
-Adding to this model and introducing estimates and observations will be done int he next section `intermediate concepts`.
+Adding to this model and introducing estimates and observations will be done in the next section `intermediate concepts`.

-## Creating your configuration file
+## Creating your input configuration file
+Casal2 is not a model, but a framework that allows you to specify the model you would like to build and run.
+Casal2 will load your model definition from input configuration files and build an in-memory representation to execute.

+All models in Casal2 are defined in input configuration files using a model definition language.
+You can see specifics of the Casal2 model definition language defined in the [](/configuration_file_syntax) page.

-Assuming that you have followed the installation instructions and have Casal2 working, you will need to create your configuration file.
+Assuming that you have followed the installation instructions and have Casal2 working, you will need to create your initial input configuration file.
 Create a file named `config.csl2` in the current directory.
 This file should be a basic text file with UTF-8 encoding.
 Line endings can be either Windows or Linux.
+By default, Casal2 will load the file `config.csl2` as the entry point to your model definition.
+For small models, you can keep everything in a single file, but for larger files it is recommended to use multiple files.

 ## Specifying the Model object
 The first block that must be defined in every configuration is the `@model` block.
 This defines the key attributes for our model.